Enterausername3344/Session3/README.md

-# This is my first real project on githHub.
+# This is my first real project on gitHub.
 ## This text will be smaller
 This will just be regular text